Yevgeny Khoroshevtsev: Biography

 He was born on July 23, 1944, in Moscow.
 At the age of nine, he began to study in the theater studio of the Knipper of the House of Culture in Moscow.
 He is a graduate of the Russian Institute of Theatre Arts.
-In 1968, he became diector of the All-Union Radio, and together with Yuri Levitan, he narrated festive demonstrations dedicated to International Workers' Day and October Revolution Day, reading out the slogans and appeals of the CPSU Central Committee, accompanying them with a loud "Hurray!".
+In 1968, he became director of the All-Union Radio, and together with Yuri Levitan, he narrated festive demonstrations dedicated to International Workers' Day and October Revolution Day, reading out the slogans and appeals of the CPSU Central Committee, accompanying them with a loud "Hurray!".
 From 1996 to 1997, he was General Director of the nationwide Radio-1.
 From 2003 to 2004, he was the head of the radio station RTV-Podmoskovye.

-From May 2000 to December 2020, he worked as an announcer of protocol events for the President of the Russian Federation (serving under Vladimir Putin and Dmitry Medvedev).
+From May 2000 to December 2020, Khoroshevtsev worked as an announcer of protocol events for the President of the Russian Federation (serving under Vladimir Putin and Dmitry Medvedev).

-He died from complications of COVID-19 in Moscow on December 13, 2020, during the COVID-19 pandemic in Russia at the age of 77.
+He died from complications of COVID-19 in Moscow, on December 13, 2020, at the age of 77, during the COVID-19 pandemic in Russia.
 He was buried on December 15 at the Troyekurovskoye Cemetery.